East and West: A Journey to Worship

 About the Contributors

 Dr. Hon worked for over 19 years in multiple leadership positions with Campus Crusade for Christ.
 He has been involved in church planting ministries and was the founder and lead-Pastor of Neighborhood Bible Church for 8 years.
 He currently serves at New Life Gospel Church in Lewisville.
-For many years, he was actively involved in discipleship, leadership development, and bible seminars.
 He and his wife, Eira, have three grown children Lydia, Priscilla, and Nathan.